 Teaching assignments, advising duties, and basic expectations for research, service, administration, and clinical work of a faculty member are established by their Department Chairperson or comparable administrator in accordance with College or School norms and subject to review by the appropriate Dean.
-The University Faculty Workload Policy defines the nature of faculty work, including its responsibilities and the distribution of those responsibilities in any academic term or year.
+The University Faculty Workload Policy, applicable to all units ultimately reporting to the Provost except for SLU Madrid, defines the nature of faculty work, including its responsibilities and the distribution of those responsibilities in any academic term or year.
 It also outlines the process by which faculty workload assignments are made and approved.